-You might think that Christmas is ages away but it is actually less than a hundred days now until Christmas Eve.
-Sew a Christmas table runner with our free tutorial and start getting ready for the festive season.
+You might think that Christmas is eons away but it is actually less than a hundred days now until Christmas Eve.
+Sew a Christmas table runner with our free tutorial and start getting ready for this holiday season.
 This DIY table runner would also make a great present for a loved one.
-It measures 30 x 210 cm.
+It measures 12” x 82.5” (30 x 210 cm)..

 How wide should the patchwork table runner be?

 To figure out how wide the table runner needs to be, just divide the width of your table by three.